-Manchester City will held a meeting to discuss whether to make a move for wantaway striker Alexis Sanchez in the winter transfer window according to manager Pep Guardiola.
+Manchester City will hold a meeting to discuss whether to make a move for wantaway striker Alexis Sanchez in the winter transfer window according to manager Pep Guardiola.

-The unexpected injury to Brazilian striker Gabriel Jesus, who is expected to be out for atleast two months having suffered a serious injury in the stalemate draw against Crystal Palace on New Year’s Eve has left the Citizens short of options in attack, with Sergio Aguero the only fit and and recognized striker in the Premier League leaders squad.
+The unexpected injury to Brazilian striker Gabriel Jesus, who is expected to be out for at least two months having suffered a serious injury in the stalemate draw against Crystal Palace on New Year’s Eve has left the Citizens short of options in attack, with Sergio Aguero the only fit and recognized striker in the Premier League leaders squad.

 However, with influential playmaker Kevin De Bruyne also joining Gabriel Jesus on the sidelines, Pep Guardiola was asked if the Citizens could be forced into bolstering their attacking options in the winter transfer window.